There are two kinds of people: Those who’ve bought a wireless router, and those who put up with the free one they got from their broadband provider.

 Either put up with lag, dead zones and dropouts, or invest a bit of cash (and time) on something that actually works.
 It's simple if you're in a small flat, but what about a bigger house?

 That used to mean homeplugs and wireless repeaters, but now there's another way: mesh networking.
 This used to be the domain of office IT bods, but now Netgear's bringing it into the home with Orbi.

 An Orbi starter pack should be enough to blanket most homes in all the Wi-Fi they need, but convenience rarely comes cheap.
-Is the S$400 Orbi worth the asking price?
+Is the ₹32,500 Orbi worth the asking price?

 Orbi, or not to be?

-I've experience network woes first hand, when Virgin Media's SuperHub started cutting out, slowing downloads to a crawl and buffering web video after I moved in with new housemates.
-S$290 and one Netgear R7000 router later, and the internet hasn't faltered since.
+I've experienced network woes first hand, when TP-Link's touchscreen router started cutting out, slowing downloads to a crawl and buffering web video after I moved in with new housemates. ₹12,710 and one Netgear R7000 router later, and the internet hasn't faltered since.

 Wireless reception could be better, though.
 That meant installing a pair of TP-Link powerline adaptors.
 They blanket the house with Wi-Fi like the Orbi, but they’re only repeaters, so the router and devices compete for bandwidth.
 It’s like using a walkie talkie - only one thing can talk at a time.

 The Orbi is a mesh network, which is a much more elegant solution.
 It uses MIMO, so one band talks to your devices and the other lets your routers talk to each other.
 No more congestion - neat.

 There are other benefits, too - they only need one network ID, and automatically make sure your devices are on the fastest connection.

 Each Orbi covers about 4000 square feet with Wi-Fi.
 Given that the average English house covers less than a quarter of that, a pair should be more than enough.